Forest of Customary Rights of La Teste-de-Buch: Restoration

-An aerial mapping conducted in December 2022 identified the majority of areas where photosynthesis is still active at the tops of conifers and those where the trees are dead.
-Although it will take several decades to restore a mature forest, nature gradually reclaims its territory in the months following the disaster, with the regrowth of ferns, understory plants, and the germination of young pines.
+Aerial mapping conducted in December 2022 identified the majority of areas where photosynthesis is still active at the tops of conifers and those where the trees are dead.
+Although it will take several decades to restore a mature forest, nature has gradually reclaimed its territory in the months following the disaster, with the regrowth of ferns, understory plants, and the germination of young pines.

-However, the immediate priority is to remove the dead pines: INRAE fears the proliferation of the stenographer beetle, a half-centimeter-long insect that primarily targets damaged conifers.
+However, the immediate priority was to remove the dead pines: INRAE fears the proliferation of the stenographer beetle, a half-centimeter-long insect that primarily targets damaged conifers.
 The challenge is to protect the spared trees and, above all, the adjacent forests.
 Delayed by disagreements among stakeholders, unfavorable weather, and an unprofitable timber market, logging did not begin until January 2023.
 By the end of October, half of the deadwood had been removed, and numerous piles of infested trunks remained stored on-site; the felling operations (Note: These operations claimed the life of a lumberjack in January 2024.) were completed in June 2024, with 570,000 tons of wood evacuated and 10% of the trees left standing.
 The sale of the felled pines generated 9 million euros.

 During these operations, and for safety reasons, a municipal decree—contested by the association of forest users —prohibited public access to the forest.
 Access was fully restored on July 1, 2024.

 Several options are being considered for the forest’s reforestation.
 In September 2022, scientists, particularly from INRAE, launched a petition calling for the cessation of the systematic felling of the remaining trees and the reforestation of the massif through natural regeneration to preserve its uniqueness and diversity.
 This option is also favored by the association of forest users.
 A collection of approximately one million seeds from the primary forest is expected to facilitate this restoration.

 Another point of debate is whether to allow owners of burned-down cabins to rebuild them.
-The state has opposed this, a stance contested by the having-pins and the mayor of La Teste.
+The state has opposed this, a stance contested by the ayant-pins and the mayor of La Teste.